OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 available for intensive testing of a large number of different kernel files.

    To use this feature you should pack kernel files into REV_ARCH.ZIP file and then put it into the root of boot drive.
-After that, add DISKSIZE=2048 to OS2LDR.INI "config" section.

    This ZIP will be loaded by pressing "IMPORT" button and any file from it can be selected as a kernel for current boot.
 This method works on FAT, HPFS